Livingston, New Jersey: Parks

 There are more than 470 acre of wooded parks with passive hiking trails in Livingston.
 Additional 1817 acre are zoned to be preserved in its natural state without public access.
 This brings to about 25% of total land in the town that is in its natural conditions with habitats of eight threatened or endangered species.

 There are smaller parks and open space areas dedicated to recreation and sports, mostly centered around the town's public schools.
-These include two swimming pools, one of which, Northland Pool, is no longer open to the public due to a stated funding issue of $31,000 (2020), ten little league baseball diamonds, four full baseball diamonds, eight full soccer/lacrosse fields, one full football field, three basketball courts, sixteen tennis courts, eleven playgrounds, a jogging track, a dog park, and a fishing/ice skating pond.
+These include two swimming pools, one of which, Northland Pool, is no longer open to the public, ten little league baseball diamonds, four full baseball diamonds, eight full soccer/lacrosse fields, one full football field, three basketball courts, sixteen tennis courts, eleven playgrounds, a jogging track, a dog park, and a fishing/ice skating pond.
 The township is planning to build inter-connected mixed-use paths, biking and hiking trails to connect those parks and open space throughout the township.

 Livingston has an active open space trust fund that continues to acquire more lands for preservation and recreation.
 As of 2003, there were 842 acres (9% of total land) that were protected from development.
 There were additional 2475 acre that could be protected by the fund.